 2015-Music Man, Pippin, Les Mis, Sound of Music

 (Gardner Webb: Dover Theater) The first musical of this year was Music Man.
 I actual was required to see Music Man- even if I wasn’t required to go.
 I actually love how happy and joyful it is.
 It is the romance that gives it the emotion it needs.
 Music Man was the beginning of one of the best years of musicals of my life.

 (Blumenthal Performing Arts: Belk)- The 2nd musical was Pippin, and the actually was not expecting that to happening.
 I did want to see Pippin, but it really did feel like Pippin would never happen.
-My mom decided to buy tickets the ticket before; well, luckily there was one left with two seats.
+My mom decided to buy tickets the week before; well, luckily there was one left with two seats.
 So, in 2015- I ended up falling in love with new musicals- the other two I had already fallen in love with.